-- (a) the reasons why the technologies or concept concerned make the vehicle, equipment or part incompatible with the requirements; - (b) a description of the safety and environmental or other considerations concerned, and the measures taken; - (c) a description of the tests, including their results, demonstrating that, by comparison with the requirements from which exemption is sought, at least an equivalent level of safety and environmental protection is ensured; - (d) a document of no more than 1,000 words in its English version suitable for annexing to the Regulation, defining the type of vehicle, equipment or part in question and containing a summary of the points above; - (e) a statement setting out any impact of the proposed regulatory amendment on other Regulations.
+- (a) the reasons why the technologies or concept concerned make the vehicle, equipment or part incompatible with the requirements; - (b) a description of the safety and environmental or other considerations concerned, and the measures taken; - (c) a description of the tests, including their results, demonstrating that, by comparison with the requirements from which exemption is sought, at least an equivalent level of safety and environmental protection is ensured; - (d) a document of no more than 1,000 words in its English version suitable for annexing to the Regulation, defining the type of vehicle, equipment or part in question and containing a summary of the points above; - (e) a statement setting out any impact of the proposed special amendment on other Regulations.

 The subsidiary Working Party shall consider the application as a priority item at its next session following the application.
-If the Working Party approves the application, then the appropriate, the adoption decision shall specify whether the amendment is subject to any other restrictions, such as time limits.
+If the Working Party approves the application, then the summary document shall be submitted at the earliest opportunity to WP.29 and AC.1 for adoption as an amendment under the procedures of Article 12 of the Agreement.
+Where appropriate, the adoption decision shall specify whether the amendment is subject to any other restrictions, such as time limits.
 In all cases, the validity of the approval shall not be less than thirty-six months.
 The Approval Authority shall ensure that the manufacturer fully complies with all restrictions placed upon the amendment.

-The amendment to the Regulation concerned shall be identified as a supplement to the series of amendments in force at the time, and the Contracting Party and the approval number shall be listed in the "Observations" column of the status document entitled "Status of the Agreement, of the Annexed Regulations and of amendments thereto".
+The amendment to the Regulation concerned shall be identified as a Supplement to the series of amendments in force at the time.
+The Supplement, the Contracting Party, and a reference to the type of vehicle, equipment or part shall be listed in the "Notes" column of the status document entitled "Status of the Agreement, of the Annexed Regulations and of amendments thereto".

-If the summary document is adopted as an amendment without time limits, an official amendment to the concerned Regulation has to be prepared and considered by the subsidiary Working Party.
+If the summary document is adopted as an amendment without time limits, an amendment to the concerned Regulation has to be prepared and considered by the subsidiary Working Party.